 No. 26 became the home of John Oothout, president of the Bank of New York.
 The Oothout family had been in America since the 17th century.
 John and his wife, the former Maria Josephine Youle, had eight children, two of which, John and Jane, had died in 1838 and 1839 respectively.

 The elder Marie Oothout died on March 24, 1870, six days before her 75th birthday.
 Marie Josephine remained in the house until wedding to James Bowen on April 27, 1875 at the age of 50.
 She died two years later.
-Eliza and Louis P. Sieberg continued on in the house and in 1871 had a stable constructed in the rear on MacDougal Alley.
+(In the meantime, Eliza and Louis P. Sieberg had moved next door at 25 Washington Square and in 1871 had a stable constructed in the rear on MacDougal Alley.)

 No. 26 Washington Square North soon became home to the William Dare Morgan family.
 Morgan was married to Angelica Livingston Hoyt, whose social pedigree was remarkable by any standards.
 The New York Times would later recall that she “was born at Staatsburg, N.Y, in the Livingston house…Through her mother, a Livingston, she was closely related to the members of that family who had played such a prominent part in the early days of the Republic.
 Among her ancestors were two signers of the Declaration of Independence.”